gulfiliz/gulfiliz.github.io/_posts/2025-07-09-gogol-the-overcoat.md

 who haunts.

 The coat and the name are the same thing.
 Both are coverings.
-Both are the social self — the self that is visible to others, the self that exists in the social world, the self that can be seen and recognized.
+Both are the social self: the self that is visible to others, the self that exists in the social world, the self that can be seen and recognized.

-Without the coat, Akaki is just the name — just the formal, bureaucratic designation, the mark in the register, the unit of copying labor.
+Without the coat, Akaki is just the name: just the formal, bureaucratic designation, the mark in the register, the unit of copying labor.

 With the coat, he is briefly a person.

-Gogol's story is about what it costs to be a person — how much of what we are is constituted by how we appear, by how we are seen, by whether someone has looked at us
+Gogol's story is about what it costs to be a person: how much of what we are is constituted by how we appear, by how we are seen, by whether someone has looked at us